-If you give your guinea pig any kind of meat, it may produce some serious side effects.
-Since meat can’t be digested by guinea pigs, it can lead to stomach problems, it can make your guinea pig seriously ill, and of course, it can sometimes lead to death.
+If you give your guinea pig eat any kind of meat, it may produce some serious side effects.
+Since guinea pigs can’t digest meat, it can lead to stomach problems, make your guinea pig seriously ill, and of course, it can sometimes lead to death.

 2. Dairy Products

-Even though your guinea pig seems normal after consuming some of the dairy products, don’t be fooled.
-Dairy products take a while to produce symptoms and when they do, your piggie can be in serious trouble.
+Even though your guinea pig seems normal after consuming some dairy products, don’t be fooled.
+Dairy products take a while to produce symptoms, and when they do, your piggie can be in serious trouble.

-Onions are great for humans, yet they aren’t safe for guinea pigs.
-What’s more interesting is that even dogs aren’t supposed to eat onions.
-There is a simple reason for it and that’s the presence of a substance called disulfide.
-Disulfide can damage red blood cells in guinea pig’s blood stream.
-After being damaged, these cells can’t carry oxygen thus making your guinea pig weak, anemic, and unable to breathe properly.
-Guinea pigs can even DIE from these conditions and that’s why you should never give onion to your pig.
+After being damaged, these cells can’t carry oxygen, thus making your guinea pig weak, anemic, and unable to breathe properly.
+Guinea pigs can even die from these conditions, and that’s why you should never give onion to your pig.